How SMEs can use white papers to build authority and generate leads

 You want to deliver a compelling story which has a defined start, middle, and end, outlining the context of your research, offering original insights and providing actionable insights, not unanswered questions.

-Step 2: Use AI to speed up your research and spot gaps
+Step 2: AI and white papers is a way to speed up your research and spot gaps

 If you’re trying to find ways to speed up your white paper research, AI is a genuinely helpful tool.